 Anointing of the Sick and Reconciliation are available upon request.

-A new Campus Ministry wing was complete in the summer of 2021.
-The new space sits next to the ND Chapel which is accessible by an adjoining door.
-The Service Room is on the opposite side of the Chapel and completes the wing.
-The light and airy space allows for quite reflection or conversation with classmates and Campus Ministers.
+Our Campus Ministry wing is a light and airy space that allows for quiet reflection or conversation with classmates and Campus Ministers.
 "It is such a blessing to have this new larger space.
 We can accommodate more students to come and rest awhile, have a cup of hot chocolate and relax with their friends,” said Kathy Maley, Campus Minister.

 As a community built on love and support, the Campus Ministry office allowed me to grow into the confident and faithful person I am today.
 My experience with the Caritas and Kairos retreats brought me closer to my classmates, myself, and God than I previously understood was possible.
 Facilitating Kairos further taught me how to lead with love and empathy, and was one of the best experiences of my high school career that I will carry with me forever.